 Concord Coalition Internship

-The Concord Coalition will be accepting applications for the Fall session of its internship program starting in September.
-Internships begin in October and end in late December, but starting and ending dates can be flexible.
+The Concord Coalition will be accepting applications for Spring and Summer 2016.
+Internships ideally begin in March for Spring/June for Summer, but starting and ending dates can be flexible.
 Internships usually last 2-3 months.
 Concord's interns work directly with staff throughout the organization and have real impact on Concord's programs and activities.
 Internships are tailored to a candidate’s interest, but can include many of the responsibilities outlined below.

 - Answering phones and responding to email inquiries